| ProfessionalWhy did you make this work:

 Cécile Simonis is a Belgian-British illustrator who studied illustration in Belgium and trained in printmaking in Scotland.

-Cécile's work is inspired by science, the natural world and music, and often contains playful and surreal elements as well as cheeky animals.
+Cécile's work is inspired by science, the natural world and music, and often contains playful and surreal elements.
 Cécile writes and illustrates stories and graphic novels for all ages, using a hand-drawn aesthetic mixed with riso and printmaking.